BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-03-hardhat-tasks.md

 ## Step 2.
 Registering Tasks

-Each Task must be imported in your `/tasks/index.ts`:
+Each Task must be imported in your `/tasks/index.ts` or the hardhat.config.ts:

 ```typescript
 import "./helpers/deployInteractive";